Substra/substra/references/sdk.md

 * and was created through the same node you are using

-If `exist_ok` is true, `AlreadyExists` exceptions will be ignored and the existing asset will be returned.
+If `exist_ok` is true, `AlreadyExists` exceptions will be ignored and the existing asset key will be returned.

-If `get_asset` is False, only the key is returned, otherwise the object is returned.
+This returns the key of the created asset.

 ## add_compute_plan
 ```python